gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 | Edge ID | A list with the source and destination of the Edge e.g. `[dest, source]` |

 !!! note
-    The [administration guide](../../../administration-guide/gaffer-deployment/gremlin.md) contains further details on how you can add Gremlin querying to your own Graph instance.
+    The [Gremlin administration guide](../../../administration-guide/gaffer-deployment/gremlin.md) contains further details on how you can add Gremlin querying to your own Graph instance.